 1225 Observatory Drive

 Madison, WI 53706-1211

-	Andrew Reschovsky is Professor of Public Affairs and Applied Economics.
-He is also a Visiting Fellow at the Lincoln Institute of Land Policy, a think tank in Cambridge, Massachusetts.
+Andrew Reschovsky is Professor Emeritus of Public Affairs and Applied Economics.
+He is a Visiting Fellow at the Lincoln Institute of Land Policy, a think tank in Cambridge, Massachusetts.
 His research focuses on tax policy and intergovernmental fiscal relations.
 His current research projects include a study of the impact of property taxes on the mobility of elderly homeowners and a study of the incidence of the property tax on homeowners, an analysis of the impact of the housing crisis on the financing of the nation’s largest central cities, and a study of the financing of local public health departments in Wisconsin.
 He is also advising the World Bank on a study of school financing in developing countries around the world and serving as a technical advisor to the Financial and Fiscal Commission in South Africa.

 Professor Reschovsky has worked in the Office of Tax Analysis at the U.S. Treasury and at the Organisation of Economic Co-operation and Development in Paris.
 He has conducted research for several state and local governments in the United States.
 His most recent articles have appeared in a number of academic journals, including Public Finance Review, Public Budgeting and Finance, National Tax Journal, Comparative Education Review, and Education Finance & Policy.
 He has contributed chapters to several books, including The Effectiveness of Student Aid Policies: What the Research Tells Us, Restructuring Local Government Finance in Developing Countries: Lessons from South Africa, Helping Children Left Behind: State Aid and the Pursuit of Educational Equity, and The Theory and Practice of Intergovernmental Fiscal Transfers.